 Another critical issue is how to price the finished products.
 Ref.
-[26] stated that an appropriate price premium was allowed for a relatively short delivery time.
-More and more industry practices suggest that customers are willing to pay a price premium for relatively shorter delivery times than the industrial average [27-29]; and conversely for products with longer delivery times, customers are inclined to pay less or would simply go for substitutes.
+[17] stated that an appropriate price premium is allowed for a relatively short delivery time.
+More and more industry practices suggest that customers are willing to pay a price premium for relatively shorter delivery times than the industrial average [18-20]; and conversely for products with longer delivery times, customers are inclined to pay less or would simply go for substitutes.